 – Preventing compaction to avoid possible disorders

 Compaction is the deformation of the ground under the action of the weight of the structures it supports.
-Buildings behave differently depending on their structure and foundations in relation to the ground: this is known as “uniform compaction” and “differential compaction”.
+Buildings behave differently depending on their structure and foundations.
+This is known as “uniform compaction” and “differential compaction.”

 Context of compaction

-In general, under the action of the building loads, the compaction of the ground remains uniform and of small amplitude: the construction, endowed with a good rigidity, does not suffer any damage.
+In general, under the building loads’ action, the ground’s compaction remains uniform and of small amplitude: the construction, endowed with good rigidity, does not suffer any damage.

-For a flexible structure that adapts to the movements of the foundations, disorders may appear at the level of the elements of the finishing work: uncoupling joints must be provided to prevent them.
+For a flexible structure that adapts to the foundations’ movements, disorders may appear at the level of the elements of the finishing work: uncoupling joints must be provided to prevent them.

 – 5 mm to 1 cm for the differential compaction of a large brick wall;